 The Return of the King is the final chapter of the Lord of the Rings trilogy, ending the series by ratcheting up the action to a fever pitch, while also gearing up for a highly emotional summation.
 Again, I will try not to go into comparisons of the movie to the book, as the adherence to Tolkien's story is quite tenuous at this point, making every scene a battle sequence and every character an action superhero.
 Of course, why bother trying to adapt a book filled with beauty and poetry that would put most audiences to sleep, when they will clearly be mollified by watching nothing but carnage and violent confrontations for hours, with only the thinnest of plot strings to hold the story together?
 Why pause for moments of reflection or depth when the sights and sounds of mumakils stampeding over armies is so clearly all it takes to make the crowd beam with smiles of admiration?

-Not that that's an altogether a bad thing, as there is an inherently awe-inspiring quality to much of Peter Jackson's vision that makes this series a great visual cinematic achievement, even if the storytelling elements leave much to be desired.
+Not that that's an altogether a bad thing, as there is an inherently awe-inspiring quality to much of Peter Jackson's (The Frighteners, King Kong) vision that makes this series a great visual cinematic achievement, even if the storytelling elements leave much to be desired.
 While the films do fall short of being great examples of narrative structure, they are still impressive purely on a visceral level.
 You won't find another movie that comes remotely close in special effects, theater-shaking sound, majestic landscapes, and magnificently mounted battle sequences.
 Yes, there is only one thought goal in Peter Jackson's mind in his crafting of the final Lord of the Rings epic chapter: to blow audiences away with sights and sounds unimaginable.

 Given that the first two films already dazzled audiences with their showy displays of special effects and scenes of emotional valor, the expectation is that the third has to exceed its predecessors in every department to satisfy.
 Impress it does, as the aural and visual component is almost relentless, filling up the screen with amazingly realistic computer enhanced action while the theater reverberates with seat-shaking bass.
 Return of the King is also easier to follow than the previous two films, breaking up much of the action into only two or three separate storylines, and keeping the new supporting characters to a minimum.